 Agent Johnson didn’t even glance at the magazine before replying.
 “We are quite aware of your abilities, Alex.
 In fact, that is why we have come.
 We are here today to talk to you about a very exciting opportunity.
 We are offering scholarships to an elite military academy for the best and brightest young video game players across the entire American States.”
 The tall man was still smiling.
 Alex wondered if his cheeks were beginning to hurt.

 Agent Johnson continued talking to Alex’s mother, giving her details about the scholarship, explaining that skill in video games was an indicator of future potential in military service.
 Alex listened for a while, but then his attention shifted to Agent King.
 The short man leaned forward, head turned, watching Agent Lewis take a sip from her straw.
-Then he leaned forward, grabbed his own glass, and began to take a drink himself.
+Then he grabbed his own glass, and began to take a drink himself.
 He moved the glass to his mouth before wrapping his lips awkwardly around the straw.
 His cheeks twitched slightly, but the level of lemonade in the glass never changed.